metapolator/metapolator/Coding style and substance.md

     "use strict";
     /**
      * The static parent class, it defines for example an interface, but
-     * it needs no own `state` per instance to operate.
-It can be just
+     * it needs no per-instance state.
+It can be just an object with a
-     * an object with a collection of methods.
+     * collection of methods.
      */
     return {
         /**
-         * Description about the expected behavior of the do interface.
+         * Description of the expected behavior of the do interface.
          */
         do: function(arg) {
             throw new errors.NotImplemented('implement "do" in a deriving object');
         }
       , somethingGeneric: function() {
+          ...
       }
     }
 })